coin-or/python-mip/docs/custom.rst

 In many applications there are `strong formulations <https://www.researchgate.net/publication/227062257_Strong_formulations_for_mixed_integer_programming_A_survey>`_ that may include an exponential number of constraints.
 These formulations cannot be direct handled by the MIP Solver: entering all these constraints at once is usually not practical, except for very small instances.
 In the `Cutting Planes <https://en.wikipedia.org/wiki/Cutting-plane_method>`_ [Dantz54]_ method the LP relaxation is solved and only constraints which are *violated* are inserted.
 The model is re-optimized and at each iteration a stronger formulation is obtained until no more violated inequalities are found.
 The problem of discovering which are the missing violated constraints is also an optimization problem (finding *the most* violated inequality) and it is called the *Separation Problem*.

 As an example, consider the Traveling Salesman Problem.
-The compact formulation (:numref:`tsp-label`) is a *weak* formulation: dual bounds produced at the root node of the search tree are distant from the optimal solution cost and improving these bounds requires a potentially intractable number of branchings.
+The :ref:`compact formulation <tsp-label>` is a *weak* formulation: dual bounds produced at the root node of the search tree are distant from the optimal solution cost and improving these bounds requires a potentially intractable number of branchings.
 In this case, the culprit are the sub-tour elimination constraints